nguyetquynh111/ViFam/README.md

 This repository contains scripts to reproduce the experiment results in the paper:

-"ViFam: A new dataset for Fall Detection Problem and Overall Analysis," published in the conference SOMET 2024
+"ViFam: A new dataset for Fall Detection Problem and Overall Analysis," which is accepted at the conference SOMET 2024
 # Preparation
 Install required Python packages:
 ```bash